Leonel Nazareno

-Leonel Nazareno is an Ecuadorian footballer player who plays as a goalkeeper for his club L.D.U.
-Quito.
+Leonel Nazareno is an Ecuadorian football player who plays as a goalkeeper for his club Libertad.

 Early life

 Leonel at age 16 almost ruminated on a career in boxing and basketball, but chose to play football instead.

 As second-tallest player in his team, he said his tall stature was an advantage, especially in sports.

 Career

 Due to starting goalkeeper Daniel Viteri not being able to play, Leonel Nazareno made his senior team debut in a game where the opposition was S.D.
 Aucas.